ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Implements changes from TILER2 2.2.3.
 	- Mostly-Tame Mimic is now FakeInventory blacklisted, and will not mimic other blacklisted items.
 Fixes incompatibility with ClassicItems (in combination with a ClassicItems update).
 - Bumped R2API dependency to 2.5.14.

-**1.2.1**

-- Implements changes from TILER2 2.1.0.
-	- Mostly-Tame Mimic is now networked, and its items will now correctly appear as temporary (and not permanent) in multiplayer.
-- Bumped R2API dependency to 2.5.11.